 Targeted Cancer Therapy

 This advancement has given new hope to countless cancer patients.
-Current chemotherapy sometimes works, but the side effects (hair loss, infection, nausea, etc.) are unbearable sometimes.
+Current chemotherapy sometimes works, but the side effects like hair loss, infection and nausea are unbearable sometimes.
 With targeted therapy, only cancer cells are attacked by the treatment.
 This type of treatment uses genetic markers to identify tumor cells.

 This is targeted cancer therapy with a twist.
 With cellular immunotherapy, your own cells are extracted and reprogrammed.
 Once these cells are injected back into your body, they seek and destroy cancer cells that cause leukemia and lymphoma.